MarteXcoin-documentation/Documentation/wallets/index.rst

 .. image:: android/img/android2.png
     :width: 160 px

-*Dash Android Wallet*
+*MarteX Android Wallet*

 .. _dash-ios-wallet:

-Dash iOS Wallet
+MarteX iOS Wallet
 ===============

-Dash offers a standalone wallet for iOS, with development supported by the Dash budget.
-The official Dash Wallet supports advanced Dash features such as InstantSend sending and receiving.
+MarteX offers a standalone wallet for iOS, with development supported by the MarteX budget.
+The official MarteX Wallet supports advanced MarteX features such as InstantSend sending and receiving.
 You can also scan and display QR codes for quick transfers and backup your wallet using a secure recovery phrase.